Non-Elitist Selection Can Improve the Performance of Irace: Related work

 \subsection{Algorithm Configuration}

-Many parameterized algorithms for hard optimization problems need to be properly configured in order to achieve optimal performance.
-For example, the GA usually asks users to specify population size, mutation rate, crossover probability, etc. Even the self-adaptive algorithms such as Evolution Strategies (ES)~\cite{Baeck2013contemporary} depend on settings such as learning rates and population size.
-Also, for the hybrid algorithms and modular algorithm frameworks such as the modular CMA-ES~\cite{modularCMAES, modcma}, the selection of operators has significant impact on the algorithms' performance.

-These tuning tasks are commonly considered as instances of the Algorithm Configuration (AC) problem, which aims to find a well-performing configuration for such optimization algorithms automatically.

-Traditionally, the AC problem, as defined below, aims at finding a \emph{single} optimal configuration for solving a set of problem instances~\cite{eggensperger2019pitfalls}. \begin{definition}[Algorithm Configuration Problem] Given a set of problems instances $\Pi$, a parametrized algorithm $A$ with parameter configuration space $\Theta$, and a cost metric $c:\Theta \times \Pi \rightarrow \mathbb{R}$ that is subject to minimization, the objective of the AC problem is to find a configuration $\theta^* \in \underset{\theta\in\Theta}{\arg \min } \; \underset{\pi \in \Pi}{\sum} c(\theta,\pi)$. \end{definition} The parameter space can be continuous, integer, categorical, and mixed-integer.
-In addition, some parameters can be conditional and dependent on others.
+Traditionally, the AC problem, as defined below, aims at finding a \emph{single} optimal configuration for solving a set of problem instances~\cite{eggensperger2019pitfalls}. \begin{definition}[Algorithm Configuration Problem] Given a set of problem instances $\Pi$, a parametrized algorithm $A$ with parameter configuration space $\Theta$, and a cost metric $c:\Theta \times \Pi \rightarrow \mathbb{R}$ that is subject to minimization, the objective of the AC problem is to find a configuration $\theta^* \in \underset{\theta\in\Theta}{\arg \min } \; \underset{\pi \in \Pi}{\sum} c(\theta,\pi)$. \end{definition} The parameter space can be continuous, integer, categorical, or mixed-integer.
+In addition, some parameters can be conditional.

-Many configurators have been proposed for the AC problem~\cite{ParamILS,SMAC,SPOT,wang2017new,Iracepaper,li2017hyperband}, and they usually follow Definition~\ref{def:AC} by searching for a single ``optimal'' solution, although the solvers may apply population-based methods.
-However, in some cases it can be desirable to find a a set of diverse, well-performing solutions to the AC problem, as exemplified by our discussion regarding GA configurations in Section~\ref{sec:Intro}.
-Moreover previous studies~\cite{ye2021automated,lopez2014automatically} found that algorithm configurators can obtain different results when tuning for different objectives (i.e., expected running time, best-found fitness, and anytime performance), which suggests that a bi- or multi-objective approach to algorithm configuration can be a promising research direction.
+Many configurators have been proposed for the AC problem~\cite{SPOT,SMAC,ParamILS,li2017hyperband,Iracepaper,wang2017new}, and they usually follow Definition~\ref{def:AC} by searching for a \emph{single} optimal solution, although the solvers may apply population-based methods.
+However, in some cases it can be desirable to find a set of diverse, well-performing solutions to the AC problem.
+For example, previous studies~\cite{lopez2014automatically,ye2021automated} found that algorithm configurators can obtain different results when tuning for different objectives (i.e., expected running time, best-found fitness, and anytime performance), which suggests that a bi- or multi-objective approach to algorithm configuration can be a promising research direction.
 For such multi-objective configuration tasks, having diverse populations of configurations is a necessity to understand the Pareto front.